 Sarah Jones, camera assistant who was killed on the set of Midnight Rider when she was struck by a moving train.
 S.J.
 Harris, stuntwoman who died on the set of Deadpool 2 when she performed a stunt on a motorcycle and crashed into a nearby building.
 John Bernecker, stuntman for The Walking Dead, who failed to land on the mats that were to absorb his fall, and landed headfirst on concrete instead.
 Olivia Jackson, stuntwoman who was injured on the set of Resident Evil: The Final Chapter by a motorcycle crash that placed her in a coma and resulted in her arm needing to be amputated.
 Brandon Sonnier, co-showrunner of the television series L.A.’s Finest, who had to have one of his legs amputated below the knee when a stunt car crashed into the area of the set where Sonnier and other producers were viewing the stunt on monitors.
 Conway Wickliffe, cameraman who was killed on the set of The Dark Knight when he leaned out of the window of a stunt car while shooting footage and the stunt car crashed.
 Marc Akerstream, stuntman who was killed on the set of the television series The Crow: Stairway To Heaven, when a special-effects explosion caused flying debris to strike him on his head.
 Uma Thurman, who was injured on the set of Kill Bill Vol. 2 when she was told by writer/director Quentin Tarantino to drive a stunt car that malfunctioned and caused her to crash into a palm tree.
 And too many other deaths and injuries to list here, deaths and injuries that never should have happened in the first place.

 This is before we even get into the physical, verbal, and sexual abuse that cast and crew members regularly encounter on sets for the films and television shows where they work.
-Earlier this week, Ruby Rose told the world about the physical and emotional abuse they experienced on the set of The CW series Batwoman that left them with physical injuries that made it difficult to do their work as the title character before they were forced out of the role and left the series altogether.
-Entertainment reporter Maureen “Mo” Ryan has written numerous articles about the abuse that has occurred on the sets of several CBS shows, like Bull and All Rise and NCIS: New Orleans and Hawaii Five-O, while also making sure to remind everyone that this kind of abusive behavior isn’t limited to just one network, but is an industry-wide problem caused by far too many people who use their positions of power to take advantage of whoever they want and remain untouchable while doing so.
+Earlier this week, Ruby Rose told the world about the physical and emotional abuse they experienced on the set of The CW series Batwoman, which left them with physical injuries that made it difficult to do their work as the title character before they were forced out of the role and left the series altogether.
+Entertainment reporter Maureen “Mo” Ryan has written numerous articles about the abuse that has occurred on the sets of several CBS shows, like Bull and All Rise and NCIS: New Orleans and Hawaii Five-O. Ryan did this while also making sure to remind everyone that this kind of abusive behavior isn’t limited to just one network, but is an industry-wide problem caused by far too many people who use their positions of power to take advantage of whoever they want and remain untouchable while doing so.

 People who work in the film and television industry, who either knew Halyna or knew of her, expressed their condolences on social media, while also making it clear that what happened to her and to Joel Souza must never, ever happen again.